Mums And Their Besties: The Ultimate Guide To Companion Planting

 Image of companion plants for mums

-• Ornamental kale and cabbage: These plants have similar colors and textures to mums, so they can create a beautiful contrast in your garden.
+- Ornamental kale and cabbage: These plants have similar colors and textures to mums, so they can create a beautiful contrast in your garden.
 They also attract beneficial insects, which can help to keep pests away from your mums.
-Image of Ornamental kale and cabbage companion plants for mums

-• Ornamental grasses: Ornamental grasses add height and texture to your garden, and they can help to frame your mums.
+- Ornamental grasses: Ornamental grasses add height and texture to your garden, and they can help to frame your mums.
 They also require very little care, so they are a great choice for busy gardeners.
-Image of Ornamental grasses companion plants for mums

-• Asters: Asters are a type of daisy that blooms in the fall.
+- Asters: Asters are a type of daisy that blooms in the fall.
 They come in a variety of colors, so you can find some that will complement the colors of your mums.
 Asters also attract pollinators, which can help to fertilize your mums.
-Image of Asters companion plants for mums

-• Goldenrod: Goldenrod is a native wildflower that blooms in the fall.
+- Goldenrod: Goldenrod is a native wildflower that blooms in the fall.
 It has bright yellow flowers that will add a pop of color to your garden.
 Goldenrod also attracts pollinators, which can help to fertilize your mums.
-Image of Goldenrod companion plants for mums

 Post a Comment for "Mums And Their Besties: The Ultimate Guide To Companion Planting"